Mesa 2D FAQs

 How often does MESA need to be re-calibrated and how much does it cost?

 The Mesa system does not require any factory re-calibration.
-That translates to less downtime and huge savings over other systems that require shipment back to the manufacturer yearly for calibration.
-In addition to up to a week of lost testing time, the costs of re-calibration can be up to $1,000 per year.
+That translates to less downtime and substantial savings over other systems that require yearly shipment back to the manufacturer for calibration.
+This can cost you at least a week of lost revenue and the cost of re-calibration can exceed $1,000 per year.

 The Mesa system is extremely versatile and accurate in a multitude of test environments because it is non-volumetric.
 Unlike other tank test systems, the Mesa system is not affected by wind, temperature fluctuations, or high and low pressure systems.